 St. Peter's Basilica is the largest church in Christendom, with a massive dome designed by Michelangelo and built on the site where St. Peter is buried.
 Nearly 2,000 years ago, this area was the site of Nero's Circus - a large chariot race course.
 (Remember the movie Ben-Hur?)
-The ancient Egyptian obelisk that stands in the center of St. Peter's Square was where ancient Roman chariots made their hairpin turns.
-This obelisk is 90 feet of solid granite that weighs over 300 tons and was brought to Rome by the infamous emperor Caligula.
-The Circus was also the site of the first persecution of Christians, instituted by the madman.
-Nero.
-Nero (ruled 54-68AD) was one of Rome's most notorious emperors.
-He murdered his own mother, kicked his pregnant wife to death and "married" a teen-age boy in a mock ceremony.
+The ancient Egyptian obelisk that stands in the center of St. Peter's kicked his pregnant wife to death and "married" a teen-age boy in a mock ceremony.
 Eventually, he committed suicide by stabbing himself in the neck.
 It was in Nero's Circus in the first century AD that Christians were forced to fight wild animals and gladiators or they were simply crucified.
 Some were crucified, tarred up and burned alive as human torches to light up the evening races.
 One of those killed here during that persecution circa 65AD was the Apostle Peter.
 At his own request, Peter asked to be crucified upside down because he felt unworthy to die as his Master had.
 His remains (relics) were buried in a nearby cemetery where, for 250 years, they were secretly revered.